-0.5 unit An examination of the implications for both the learner and the educator when the student must use tactual codes for reading, writing, and mathematics.
-The topics will include: the development of tactual codes: a comparison of visual and tactual perception; braille reading readiness; principles of teaching braille reading and writing; the Nemeth code and teaching strategies; and codes used for music, foreign languages, and computer programming.
+An examination of the implications for both the learner and the educator when the student must use tactual codes for reading, writing, and mathematics.
+The topics will include: the development of tactual codes; a comparison of visual and tactual perception; braille reading readiness; principles of teaching braille reading and writing; the Nemeth code and teaching strategies; and codes used for music, foreign languages, and computer programming.
 The student will be required to master the Grade II level of the braille literary code and the Nemeth code for mathematics.

-Assistive Technology for Students who are Blind/Visually Impaired

-An examination of technology designed or adapted for students with a visual impairment.
-The main focus of the course will be to acquaint students with electronic reading/writing/typing systems; tactile and spoken word output reading machines; braille, speech and large print computer terminals and microcomputers; and other adaptive technological devices currently being implemented in educational programs for students who are visually impaired.
+Assistive Technology for Students who are Blind/Visually Impaired reading/writing/typing systems; tactile and spoken word output reading machines; braille, speech and large print computer terminals and microcomputers; and other adaptive technological devices currently being implemented in educational programs for students who are visually impaired.
 Hands-on experience with commercially available devices will help students to develop skills in equipment operations and interfacing.